briancappello/sqlalchemy-unchained/README.md

         polymorphic_identity = 'models.Bar'
 ```

-`polymorphic_on` defaults to `'discriminator'`, and is the name of the column used to store the `polymorphic_identity`, which is the unique identifier used by SQLAlchemy to distinguish which model class a row should use. `polymorphic_identity` defaults to using each model class's name.
+`polymorphic_identity` is the identifier used by SQLAlchemy to distinguish which model class a row should use, and defaults to using the model's class name.
+The `polymorphic_identity` gets stored in the `polymorphic_on` column, which defaults to `'discriminator'`.

+**IMPORTANT:** The `polymorphic` and `polymorphic_on` Meta options should be specified on the base model of the hierarchy *only*.
+Conversely if you want to customize `polymorphic_identity`, it should be specified on *every* model in the hierarchy.

 ## Model Validation

 SQLAlchemy Unchained adds support for validating models before persisting them to the database.
-This is enabled by default, although you can disable it with the [validation](https://sqlalchemy-unchained.readthedocs.io/en/latest/readme.html#validation) ``Meta`` option.
+This is enabled by default, although you can disable it with the [validation](https://sqlalchemy-unchained.readthedocs.io/en/latest/readme.html#validation) Meta option.
 When validation is enabled, by default all non-nullable, scalar-value columns will be validated with [Required](https://sqlalchemy-unchained.readthedocs.io/en/latest/api.html#required).

 There are two different ways you can write custom validation for your models.

-The first is by extending [BaseValidator](https://sqlalchemy-unchained.readthedocs.io/en/latest/api.html#basevalidator), implementing `__call__`, and raising [ValidationError](https://sqlalchemy-unchained.readthedocs.io/en/latest/api.html#validationerror) if their validation fails:
+The first is by extending [BaseValidator](https://sqlalchemy-unchained.readthedocs.io/en/latest/api.html#basevalidator), implementing `__call__`, and raising [ValidationError](https://sqlalchemy-unchained.readthedocs.io/en/latest/api.html#validationerror) if the validation fails:

 ```python
 from your_package import db